voxpupuli/puppet-icinga/README.md

 }
 ```

-Other possible needed repositories like EPEL and SCL on RHEL or the Backports on Debian can also be involved:
+Other possible needed repositories like EPEL on RHEL or the Backports on Debian can also be involved:
 ```
 class { '::icinga::repos':
   manage_epel         => true,
-  manage_scl          => true,
   configure_backports => true,
 }
 ```